feathersjs/docs/faq/readme.md

 For any of the feathers database/ORM adapters you can just use [hooks](../api/hooks.md) to fetch data from other services.

 This is a better approach because it keeps your application database agnostic and service oriented.
 By referencing the services (using `app.service().find()`, etc.) you can still decouple your app and have these services live on entirely separate machines or use entirely different databases without having to change any of your fetching code.

-This has been implemented in the [populate common hook](../api/hooks-common.md#populate).
+We show how to associate data in a hook in the [chat guide](../guides/chat/processing.md).
+An alternative is the [populate hook in feathers-hooks-common](https://feathers-plus.github.io/v1/feathers-hooks-common/#populate).

 #### The ORM way